 Then with a whoosh of displaced air Harry fell to the floor in Grimmauld Place.
 He was in the entrance hall where their journey that morning had begun, but his return was far from the triumph he'd hoped it would be.
 He couldn't afford to lose himself in regrets, however.
 There was no time to mourn for the dead when the living were still in danger.

 "A bezoar, get me a bezoar!"
 Harry ordered Dobby urgently.

 This time Dobby didn't argue, disappearing and reappearing within seconds, bezoar in hand.
-Harry snatched the stone from him and shoved it into Sirius' mouth.
+Harry snatched the stone and shoved it into Sirius' mouth.
 For an endless moment Harry thought he was too late or that whatever had stopped the bezoars from working in the cave was still in effect, but then at last Sirius began breathing normally and colour returned to his face.